 When compared to other loan servicers, Great Lakes does not seem to have as many complaints as you would expect a loan servicer to have on file with the Consumer Financial Protection Bureau.
-In our study, we found that the servicer received only 310 complaints in the time period between March of 2017 and march of 2018, compared to Navient's 3599 complaints, and Great Lakes has an A+ rating with the Better Business Bureau.
+It is found that the servicer received only 310 complaints in the time period between March of 2017 and march of 2018, compared to Navient's 3599 complaints, and Great Lakes has an A+ rating with the Better Business Bureau.
 Even then, the servicer has received three main complaints which the borrowers seem to have trouble with.
 Some of the major complaints stated by borrowers seem to include the following but is not restricted to them alone-

-Most borrowers seem to have trouble with payment problems which include the misallocation of payments, false reporting of late payments and problems in making extra payments towards their debts.
-In accordance with the Consumer Financial Protection Bureau, all these issues were resolved with a timely response from the Great Lakes customer service side. but when working with any of the servicers, it is also very important for you to keep a track of your payments every month even in the instance that you have signed an autopay.
+1. They seem to have trouble with how the payments are handled- Most borrowers seem to have payment problems which include the misallocation of payments, false reporting of late payments and problems in making extra payments towards their debts.
+In accordance with the Consumer Financial Protection Bureau, all these issues were resolved with a timely response from the Great Lakes customer service side.
+But when working with any of the servicers, it is also very important for you to keep a track of your payments every month even in the instance that you have signed an autopay.

-One of the other common complaints that rise up from borrowers is that Great Lakes seems to send out the wrong info concerning their loans and debts especially during the time that borrowers try to file for deferment and forbearance.
-So it goes without saying again that it is best for you to keep a track of your payments and your requests which is important, especially when you are attempting to stop your payments.
+2. Giving out the wrong info to the borrowers- One of the other common complaints that rise up from borrowers is that Great Lakes seems to send out the wrong info concerning their loans and debts especially during the time that borrowers try to file for deferment and forbearance.
+So it goes without saying that it is best for you to keep a track of your payments and your requests which is important, especially when you are attempting to stop your payments.
 It is also in the best of your interests to contact the servicer as soon as possible when you seem to be having issues with your account.

 Are Great Lakes loans federal or private?

-Great Lakes Education Loan Services forms sort of a full-service contact between the students who borrow and their primary lenders.
+Great Lakes is a Loan Servicer which acts as a middleman between the lender and th borrower and provides servicing activities for the borrowers’ loans.
 Regardless of whether their lending agent is the federal government, a state government or a private lender, Great Lakes works directly with the student borrowers in order to manage all the aspects of their loans.